reisandylamdjani/CSE15LabReports/lab-report-1-week-2.md

 `scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/`

-Then, log into ieng6 with ssh, and use the ls command.
+Replace the "zz" with your own course-Then, log into ieng6 with ssh, and use the ls command.
 You should see the file in the home directory, if successfully copied into the ieng6 server.
 If you are successfull, then you should be able to run the file on the ieng6 computer using javac and java.

 ![testWhere](testWhere.png)